top of page

 Unfreshened heifers tend to have their first calf a few days earlier than mature cows that have calved before.
 And bull calves tend to “cook” a little longer, gestating for potentially several days longer than heifer calves.
 Also, calves born in the fall calving season, birthing sometime between August and October, tend to arrive faster than calves born in the spring —January through March — calving season.

-But, the most significant factor that affects gestation length is the genetics of both the dam and the sire.
+However, the most significant factor that affects gestation length is the genetics of both the dam and the sire.

-Selecting for Smaller Calves Equals Shorter Gestation Lengths leads to a healthier herd
+Selecting for Smaller Calves Equals Shorter Gestation Lengths Leads to a Healthier Herd

 Smaller calves equal easier calving.
 That avoids a cow needing birthing help from human hands and can dramatically affect how quickly a cow recovers from birthing and can be bred back for her next calf, increasing the herd profitability over the long term.

-Towards the end of a gestation period, the unborn calf gains one to one and a half pounds each day.
+Towards the end of the gestation period, the unborn calf gains one to one and a half pounds each day.
 So, a cow that goes a week longer can easily have a calf 10 pounds heavier than it would have been and run into trouble when the birthing process begins.

 Using bulls that throw smaller calves and shorter gestation periods is one strategy producers often take, but the dam’s genetics are also at play.
 If the dam typically gestates for a shorter period and that cow is bred to a bull that throws smaller calves (aka has a shorter gestation length), she will almost always have a short gestation (and smaller calf).
 However, if the dam tends to go longer in her gestation cycle but is bred to a sire known for siring calves with a shorter gestation length, it will be a toss-up.